hapax/hapax.github.io/assets/simple-physics.md

 \text{ m}.
 $$

-Incidentally, this explains why grandfather clocks are so large!
+Incidentally, this explains why grandfather clocks are so large.
-They need to house a large (usually non-cucurbitar) pendulum with
+They will house a large (typically non-cucurbitar) pendulum with
 $\ell \approx 1$ m.
 In order to make the clock, we need a ruler to measure out the length of string.